-Recently we have conditionally offered two apprenticeships, one in plumbing and one in electrical.
-They are due to start in late August 2022.
+Recently we offered two apprenticeships, one in plumbing and one in electrical.
+These apprentices started in late August 2022.

 Working with the Unions we have also agreed a traineeship where once the apprentice has finished their apprenticeship, they can potentially move on to a 12-month traineeship, which aims to give the apprentice the experience of a full trades' person with the safety net of having supportive people around.
 For example, they could start doing jobs by themselves, have their own van, complete van checks and managing workload.